AnitaSrbinovska/AnitaSrbinovska/README.md

 🎓 Computer Science @ Rochester Institute of Technology </br>
 💻 ML/NLP Researcher </br>
-🔬 Passionate about Symbolic AI, Knowledge Representation, Reasoning & Natural Language Understanding </br>
+🔬 Passionate about Symbolic AI, Knowledge Representation, Reasoning & Natural Language Understanding
-📜 Building AI that can analyze video & audio data to uncover patterns, enhance transparency, and support decision-making in complex real-world scenarios

 ### 🌟 About Me
 - 🔍 **AI for Social Good & Justice** – Using AI to make sense of the world and drive meaningful impact